 May 16, 2018

 I love Benjamin Britten's arrangements of folksongs for piano and voice, and I've orchestrated his arrangement of The Trees They Grow So High for piano, trumpet, bass, and voice.
-I'll be part of the ensemble performing it tomorrow, Thursday night, at Rockwood Music Hall Stage 3, 10:30pm.
+I'll be part of the ensemble performing it tomorrow night at Rockwood Music Hall Stage 3, 10:30pm.
 We will be led by the magical voice of John William Watkins.

 Jan 10, 2018

 Happy New Year!

 I have some fun things coming up in 2018.
 On January 22nd I'll be doing the CD release show with the DFT at Mezzrow.
 It's a great room and it'll be a fun night featuring all the music from the upcoming CD and more.
 The group also released a new stop-motion video of one of the songs from the record.
 This all proceeds an upcoming February tour of California. check performance schedule for dates

 I've also started a new group called the Flamingo Trio with old friends Kyle Wilson (s) and Hayden Hawkins (d).
 We had our first concert on Jan 8th for the Jazz for a Cause series and we raised over $300 for the homeless.

 November 28, 2017